LewisJEllis/awesome-lua/readme.md

   - [Mari0](https://github.com/Stabyourself/mari0) - Fusion of Mario and Portal, made with LÖVE.
 See also its [wikipedia entry](https://en.wikipedia.org/wiki/Mari0).
   - [Journey to the Center of Hawkthorne](https://github.com/hawkthorne/hawkthorne-journey) - 2D platformer based on Community's [Digital Estate Planning](https://en.wikipedia.org/wiki/Digital_Estate_Planning) episode, made with LÖVE.

+### Game backend services
+  - [PlayFab](https://github.com/PlayFab/LuaSdk) - PlayFab is a backend-as-a-service for games with support for *many* different languages and client platforms.

 ### Logging
 - [lua-log](https://github.com/moteus/lua-log) - Asynchronous logging library with pluggable writers for file system, network, ZeroMQ, and more.